-Day 1 – Arrival, Jaffa
+Day 1 – To the Galilee

-Day 4 -The Sea of Galilee
+Day 2 – Around the Sea of Galilee

 After lunch in a local fish restaurant, we drive to Kursi , site of the swine miracle (Matthew 8), and tour Capernaum .
 We end the day at the Mount of Beatitudes , Where by Catholic tradition Jesus stated the “Sermon on the mount” (Matthew 5).

 Day 3 – On the Way to Damascus

 We continue to explore the vicinity of the Sea of Galilee by visiting the Church of the Multiplication of Loaves and fishes (Luke 9), and the nearby “Church of the Primacy of Peter” (John 21).
 Next we ascend to the Golan Heights , on the possible historical route Paul took to Damascus (Acts 9).

 From the top of Mt.
 Bental we will review the complex history of this region, and after lunch in a Druze village we will continue to Caesarea Philippi (Banias) , where Jesus named Simon-Yona – “Peter” (Matthew 16).

 Returning to the Galilee, today we explore Jesus’ hometown – Nazareth .
 Strolling through the local market we visit the Church of Annunciation (Luke 1), its Archaeological Museum , the Synagogue church (Luke 4), and S. Gabriel church next to “Mary’s Well “.